Kristina01111000/lavendersite/README.md

 send the year long maintenance bill see if she is still thinking of a podcast site mail connection is updated

+need to email her, write it and set it to send it at a good time